 The primary work of CCME is to foster and deepen relations between Christians and Muslims, and in doing so, make significant contributions to the larger purpose of promoting peace and building bridges of mutual understanding, cooperation and respect among people of all faiths.

-For an up-to-date listing of CCME (and related LSTC-supported) programs and events, please visit our Events page.
+For an up-to-date listing of CCME (and related LSTC-supported) programs and events, you may also visit our Events page.

 Support for Interfaith Academic Programs